FreezingMoon/AncientBeast/CONTRIBUTING.md

 #### Token Bounties

 Many of the issues and open tasks have bounties specified in the title, for example: `[bounty: 5 XTR]`, indicating the amount of [XatteR](https://github.com/FreezingMoon/AncientBeast/wiki/Token) that will be given to the person that solves the issue(s).
-You can read more about our utility token in our extensive wiki article [over here](https://github.com/FreezingMoon/AncientBeast/wiki/Token).
+You can read more about our utility token in our detailed wiki article [over here](https://github.com/FreezingMoon/AncientBeast/wiki/Token).

 ---